lucky20511/ElementProgramming/arrays/remove-duplicate-in-array.md

 But we can do that in place by:

-1.Use one pointer i to keep the first index of unclassified element.
+1.**Use one pointer i to keep the first index of unclassified element = tail of the new array**.

 2.Use another pointer j to walk through each element in array and see if it is the same with the last classified element \[i-1\]

 Variant/

+Same idea --&gt; **Use one pointer i to keep the first index of unclassified element = tail of the new array**.

 **Code/**